 check encoding correctness

-Check out the other articles in the Help Center to better understand configuration, reports, and recommendations in Semly.
+Check out the other articles in the Help Center to get to know configuration, reports, and recommendations in Semly better.

 How to create prompts and topics